 Alcohol in Dubai

 Consuming alcohol is against Islamic law, however, non-Muslims are allowed to drink in licensed bars, restaurants and clubs.
 Anyone caught drunk or semi-drunk in a public place is imprisoned.
 Drinking (even tiny amounts) and driving is not permissible and can mean jail time.
 Also, you cannot buy alcohol outside of licensed restaurants in Dubai.
 Instead, you can buy fine wine and spirits from duty-free shops at the Dubai airport, a max of 5 bottles.

 Drugs in Dubai

 Carrying narcotic drugs warrants jail time.
-Remember also that you a doctor’s certificate if you’re carrying prescription drugs.
+You need a doctor’s certificate if you’re carrying prescription drugs.
 Be especially careful not to bring painkillers, sleeping pills, uppers and downers and psychiatric aids into Dubai without clearance.
 Even if you have a prescription, please note that customs can seize medication if it’s in the banned list.
-Look up a list of medications banned in the UAE and comply accordingly.
+Lookup a list of medications banned in the UAE and comply accordingly.

 Swearing in Dubai

 Islamic law does not approve of swearing, whether in private, public or online on social media.
-Besides, you could be fined Dh 250,000 and jailed!
+You could be fined Dh 250,000 and jailed.